lonycell/grafana.v7/docs/sources/features/datasources/influxdb.md

 weight = 2
 +++

-# Using InfluxDB in Grafana
+# Using InfluxDB in ThingSPIN

-Grafana ships with a feature-rich data source plugin for InfluxDB.
+ThingSPIN ships with a feature-rich data source plugin for InfluxDB.
 The plugin includes a custom query editor and supports annotations and query templates.

 ## Add the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the ThingSPIN icon in the top header.
 2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select *InfluxDB* from the *Type* dropdown.